 Iceland is getting a ton of hype right now and we’re here to tell you to believe every word.
-Our founder, Lauren Bates, just got back from a 5 day solo trip and is officially obsessed with the country (along with everyone else on Instagram).
 In a single day you’ll see mountains, volcanoes, beaches, glaciers, and geysers all within a small driving radius.
 The diversity of the landscapes makes Iceland feel like you’re on another planet – it’s truly one of the most magical places we’ve ever visited.
 It’s a great place for adventure-loving families, groups, couples and solo travelers.

 Some things to know before you get in planning mode….

 The weather in Iceland is kind of like your crazy Aunt Kathy at the Thanksgiving dinner table: extremely unpredictable.
 Late spring, summer, and early fall are the best times to visit, but insane storms can strike at any time, and they do on the regular.
 Make sure you always have a back up plan in case weather prevents you from driving from point A to point B.

 Repeat after us: you are not traveling to Iceland for the food.
 Iceland is home to only 330,000 people, which means they don’t need a lot of restaurants.
 Also, the fresh ingredients chefs have to work with here are pretty limited given the climate and geography.
 What does that mean?
 It means you are going to be eating a lot of sourdough bread – and, thankfully, it’s actually really yummy.
 Don’t worry, you’ll still be well fed and we’ve got our favorite spots listed out in the nosh section.